YimingSci/EuropeanPG-Renewables/README.md

 Details of the disturbances are provided in Table 1.
 The disturbances are applied to the electrical power injections at these six nodes, representing sudden power drops in the grid.

 <img width="3095" height="806" alt="图片4" src="https://github.com/user-attachments/assets/864e42e9-dd0a-47b4-94cb-2000a0f2b612" />

+*Table 2: Information on the locations and power loss of the initial disturbances.
+More than ten power loss events are grouped into six categories based on the disturbance locations, each named after a representative city.
+The Bus ID indicates the bus number of the simulated disturbance node, which can be cross-referenced with the bus numbers in `PSF_renewable.mat`*

 ## Usage